What is a Delaware registered agent?

 • Technology for electronic document management, automated filings, and real-time alerts

-• Capabilities for managing multiple entities across various states
+• Capabilities for managing multiple entities across jurisdictions

 Before deciding, ask potential agents how quickly they forward received documents, what technology they use for document management, and whether they can support your organization's multiple entities across different jurisdictions.